 Music – The Stirling Music Department has nine music teachers, specialising in piano, vocals, woodwinds, brass and guitar/bass.
-There are nearly 100 students taking Music as a subject, and over 100 further students officially involved in Music in some way.
+There are over 100 students taking Music as a subject, and over 100 further students officially involved in Music in some way.
 Stirling has three bands and three choirs, with excellent facilities and significant support from the school.
 The emphasis in our Music Department is on classical music tuition and all students follow the Royal Schools’ or Trinity syllabi.
-The school also has a particularly strong jazz programme, with over 60 students playing in jazz bands and over 60 students selected for the National Schools’ Jazz Band since 1995.
+The school also has a particularly strong jazz programme, with over 60 students playing in jazz bands and over 70 students selected for the National Schools’ Jazz Band since 1995.
 Our Vocal Group has consistently been one of the top a capella ensembles in the country and has twice attended the World Choir Games.

 Oratory / Debating - We have an active team taking part in the debating league, speaking contests and forum discussions, and Stirling is regarded as one of the best Debating schools, not just in the Eastern Cape, but in South Africa.